| Title: | Simularia Tools for the Analysis of Air Pollution Data |

 A numeric vector with the same length as input vector.

-The rolling maximum value along a series of data is computed.
+The function computes the rolling maximum value along a time series.

 mydata |